meshcloud/meshcloud-docs/paas/services/backup/preparation.md

 # Preparing Backup

-To use the Backup Service for Databases, Document Stores and other content related services you need to configure the MeshCloud Platform accordingly.
+To use the Backup Service for Databases, Document Stores and other content related services you need to configure the Meshcloud Platform accordingly.

 ## Configure a Service User